srehwald/eat-api/README.md

   -j PATH, --jsonify PATH
-                        directory for JSON output (date parameter will be ignored if this argument is used) -c, --combine         creates an "combined.json", containing all available dishes for the location
+                        directory for JSON output (date parameter will be ignored if this argument is used) -c, --combine         creates a "combined.json" file containing all dishes for the location specified

 ```